 More than 300 California residents from all around the state — from the beach towns to the gritty parts of the city — have committed their day, their energy, and their hearts to visiting with their representatives to advocate for their neighbors and friends who every day face hunger.
 To these few hundred residents who have taken the time to journey to Sacramento, the opportunities that today provide could be life changing for thousands.

-A study by the University of Southern California’s Center for the Study of Immigrant Integration used California as a microcosm to see how immigration reform would affect America.
+A study by the’s Center for the Study of Immigrant Integration used California as a microcosm to see how immigration reform would affect America.
 The study estimated that 7 percent of California residents were undocumented.
 In Los Angeles County the number jumped to 10 percent.
 Christian Science Monitor reports:

 “What sticks out to me about this report is that it shows how many immigrants have been in the country more than 10 years that are not just migrants, and who have children born here who are naturalized citizens,” says Michael Moreland.